 But I’m not drawing the line here.
-Honestly, I think drawing lines is very difficult – a constant struggle for me.
+Drawing lines is very difficult – a constant struggle for me.
 How do we ever decide where the line should be drawn?
 And yet, we all must draw a line somewhere.
 Otherwise, nothing would be off-limits.

 What I’m suggesting is that all of the particular examples I’ve given here are well beyond the line.
-If you can acknowledge that something is pornographic, I think that’s enough to say a Christian just shouldn’t be involved with it.
-Yes, many moral decisions will be difficult, but I think these all pass beyond that.
+If you can acknowledge that something is pornographic, isn’t that enough to say a Christian just shouldn’t be involved with it?
+Yes, many moral decisions will be difficult, but these all pass beyond that.

 “I disagree with your definition of pornographic, so this whole argument is null and void to me.”

 Okay, you don’t like the dictionary definition I use above.
-You don’t think that’s what “porn” truly is.
+You don’t believe that’s what “porn” truly is.
 Porn is the stuff that gets an X-rating.
-We can quibble over the semantics, but I think we can agree that the things I’m mentioning are intended to stimulate erotic feelings.
-And whatever word we assign to those things, I don’t think we can call them godly.
+We can quibble over the semantics, but let’s agree that the things I’m mentioning are intended to stimulate erotic feelings.
+And whatever word we assign to those things, we can’t call them godly.

 Some may say, “No!
 The Reader uses these depictions artistically.
 And The Hangover uses them for humor.”
 I’ll get perhaps uncomfortably blunt here.
 Does this material sexually arouse you?
-I think that was a part of the intent.
-Don’t tell me the producers of The Hangover weren’t counting on excited young men being more motivated to buy a ticket because of those scenes.
-Don’t tell me Kate Winslet nude on-screen for the majority of a movie and having sex with a teenage boy is all just art.
-And even if it is, is it appropriate art?
+Even if Kate Winslet nude on-screen for the majority of a movie and having sex with a teenage boy is all just art, is it appropriate art?
 Should you be watching other people have sex?
 In most other contexts, we would call that person a pervert or a voyeur, right?